- The more you win, the more likely you are to win in the future.

 When striving for a big goal, consider that it will take time and won’t be guaranteed.
 This is why it is important to celebrate the small victories on your way there.
 Focusing on your big goal only will make you depressed otherwise.

-Psychologists found out that the most-driven people weren’t the ones that set unreachable goals.
-They were the ones that set achievable goals, went out to achieve them, then set new achievable goals.
-Their regular victories motivated them further.
+Psychologists found out that the most-driven people didn’t set unreachable goals.
+They set achievable goals, achieved them, then set new achievable goals.
+Their repetitive victories motivated them further.

-No one is born with the intrinsic need to succeed.
-The intrinsic need to succeed is taught.
+No one is born with the intrinsic need to succeed: this is need is learned (taught).

 This is why parents and teachers must encourage kids to pursue the learning of a musical instrument or the practice of sports for them to do so: it’s rarely gratifying in the beginning.